 2) According to a recent survey, 20% of mothers in Taiwan would prefer to privately bank their children’s cord blood than donate it for free.

-While Taiwan has not been subject to the shifting government support, it is an important region to watch because of the degree of support within the country for cord blood banking and industry innovation.
+Taiwan is an important region to watch, because of the degree of support within the country for cord blood banking and industry innovation.

 Ecuador’s first public cord blood bank is predicted to open in the Spring of 2015.
 The National Institute of Donation and Transplantation of Organs, Tissues and Cells (INDOT), under the Ministry of Public Health is responsible for regulation, coordination, monitoring, advocacy, and evaluation of all storage and transplant activity.